Does Loyola Offer Test-Blind Admissions?

 For Transfer Students: Will I need to submit a test score?

-No. Loyola requires transcripts from all current and former institutions.
+No. Loyola only requires transcripts from all current and former institutions.

 For Athletes: Will I need to submit a test score for NAIA eligibility?